zviels/interactive-form/README.md

 - Added conditional error messages to most required fields.
 - Made the "Expiration Month" and "Expiration Year" fields required.
 - Made the error messages appear when a user tries to submit the form with invalid or incomplete information.
 - Added an obvious 'focus' state when tabbing through the activities.
-I used the "focus" CSS class for this.
+I used the 'focus' CSS class for this.

+## 02/03/2021

+- Improved accessibility.
+- On form submission, if the form contains invalid or incomplete information - the user will be taken to the top of the page.
+This way he will be able to fix all errors from top to bottom.

 ## Real Time Validation & Conditional Error Messages